-We note that the onset of the direct band gap transition near 3.4 eV, although marked using a black arrow, is technically orientation dependent due to the splitting of the O-2p states into a subset of O-2 p{xy} and O-2 p_z states at the valence band maximum (see Fig. 7(b) in Appendix).
-This occurs due to the asymmetry of the wurtzite structure, which reduces the energy of the O- $2p_z$ orbitals by ~0.1 eV with respect to the valence band maximum formed by $O-2p{xy}$ orbitals.
-Therefore, in principle, the onset of direct band gap transitions for $E \bot c$ $(O-2p{xy} \rightarrow Zn-3s)$ and $E \parallel c (O-2p_z \rightarrow Zn-3s)$ should occur near 3.4 and 3.5 eV, respectively.
+We note that the onset of the direct band gap transition near 3.4 eV, although marked using a black arrow, is technically orientation dependent due to the splitting of the O-2p states into a subset of $O-2p{xy}$ and $O-2p_z$ states at the valence band maximum (see Fig. 6(b) in the Appendix).
+This occurs because of the asymmetry of the wurtzite structure, which reduces the energy of the $O-2p_z$ orbitals by approximately 0.1 eV with respect to the valence band maximum formed by $O-2p{xy}$ orbitals.
+Therefore, in principle, the onset of direct band gap transitions for $E \perp c$ (O-2p{xv} \rightarrow Zn-3s) and $E \parallel c$ (O-2p_z \rightarrow Zn-3s) should occur near 3.4 and 3.5 eV, respectively.
 Indeed, this band gap anisotropy has been reported by optical measurements [32], but the measured energy difference is about 70 meV rather than the calculated 100 meV presented here.
-While good polarization selectivity is achieved at d = 6 nm, the aloof-beam spectra are not fully polarized and contain mixed signals from both polarization directions.
+Although good polarization selectivity is achieved at d = 6 nm, the aloof-beam spectra are not fully polarized and contain mixed signals from both polarization directions.
 For the band gap onset area, the spectral identification is hindered by the signal contribution from the in-plane direction where the onset arises earlier than from the out-of-plane direction.
-However, as Fig.6 shows, we do observe some hint of anisotropy around the band gap region with a minor onset difference of 12 meV.
+However, as Fig. 7 shows, we do observe some hint of anisotropy around the band gap region with a minor onset difference of 12 meV.

-The key orientation-dependent transitions at 11.2 and 13.0 eV are identified as $\text{Zn-}3d \rightarrow \text{O-}2p_z$ near Γ and $\text{Zn-}3d \rightarrow \text{O-}2p{xy}$ near the boundaries of the hexagonal Brillouin zone (BZ), respectively.
-On the other hand, orientation-independent transitions at 9.1 and 13.5 eV are identified as $\text{Zn-}3d \rightarrow \text{O-}2p$ and $\text{O-}2p \rightarrow \text{Zn-}3s$, respectively.
+The key orientation-dependent transitions at 11.2 and 13.0 eV are identified as Zn-3d \rightarrow O-2p_z near Γ and Zn-3d \rightarrow O-2p{xv} near the boundaries of the hexagonal Brillouin zone (BZ), respectively.
+On the other hand, orientation-independent transitions at 9.1 and 13.5 eV are identified as $Zn-3d \rightarrow O-2p$ and $O-2p \rightarrow Zn-3s$, respectively.
 Our DFT calculations reveal the presence of another orientation-independent transition at 14.8 eV, which could not be distinctly observed in the recorded EELS spectra.
 It appears as a minor hump, primarily due to the presence of the nearby and broad surface plasmon.
-This transition is attributed to the electric dipole transition from occupied Zn-3d to unoccupied O-2p and oc-
+This transition is attributed to the electric dipole transition from occupied Zn-3d to unoccupied O-2p and occupied O-2p to unoccupied {Zn-3d, Zn-3s} states.
+Some of the above-mentioned transitions occur at various kpoints within the hexagonal BZ and between different sets of occupied and unoccupied bands.
+In Figs. 6 and 8, we made an attempt to mark some of these transitions having maximum optical-transition matrix elements using arrows.